Conflicts in time

 5 Tips: Solve blockages through pertinent bargaining

-But there are several factors that block conflict resolution.
-You have to be aware of these factors.
-The Harvard concept for factual negotiation, which was formulated in the book “Getting to Yes” (Roger Fisher, William L. Ury) in 1981, offers a practical approach to solving such blockages.
+But there are various factors that block conflict resolution.
+One has to become aware of these factors.
+The Harvard concept for factual negotiation, which was formulated in 1981 in the book “Getting to Yes” (Roger Fisher, William L. Ury), offers a practical approach to solving such blockages.
 The aim of this concept is to achieve the greatest possible mutual benefit - beyond all personal sensitivities.
 And this is how it works:

 - Differences between the subject of negotiation on the one hand and the relationship between the negotiating partners on the other hand, in order not to cloud the matter by emotions.